oanda/iOSNetworkingWithOandaApi/README.md

 * You now have a list of symbols and a list of prices ready for display.

-Example 2: Making a "BUY" (ie. long) order
+Example 2: Making a "BUY" (ie. long) Order
 -------------------------------------------

 You need a valid username with an active account to do this.
 In fact, at this point almost all requests to the <b>OANDA</b> services would need an account number: